PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 orchestration, source-line replacement, changed-flag handling, and the explicit short-circuit boundaries required by the extracted policy decisions.

+The remaining raw SiNet-specific lowerer is the 808-line `_optimize_sinet_mix_attention_double_logistic_nhwc_chains` helper.
+Its multi-branch attention topology and actual ordered-pipeline match count have not yet been characterized for indexed extraction.

 The broader fixed-pipeline, remaining artifact-plan coverage, artifact-matrix, optional TensorFlow, PyTorch/TorchScript/Dynamo/ExportedProgram, and full Tier regression work also remains subject to the original refactor plan and its